Dwip272004/ASSISTANT/readme.txt

-first run test.py to initialize the pip commands then run the jarvis file
+first run test.py to install all the pips then run the jarvis file